Renewable energy in Australia: BP Solar

 BP has been involved in solar power since 1973 and its subsidiary, BP Solar, is now one of the world's largest solar power companies with production facilities in the United States, Spain, India and Australia.
 BP Solar is involved in the commercialisation of a long life deep cycle lead acid battery, jointly developed by the CSIRO and Battery Energy, which is ideally suited to the storage of electricity for renewable remote area power systems (RAPS).

 Edwards

 Edwards first began manufacturing water heaters in Australia in 1963.
 Edwards is now an international organisation which is a leader in producing hot water systems for both domestic and commercial purposes using solar technology.
 Edwards exports to Asia, the Pacific, the Americas, Europe, Africa and the Middle East.

-Eurosolar
+Engie Australia

-Eurosolar was first formed in 1993, with an aim of providing photovoltaic systems to the masses.
-It focuses on solar power in multiple Australian capitals.
-They continue to install panels all around Australia.
+ENGIE is a major contributor to Australia's renewable energy sector, developing a portfolio of wind, solar and battery storage projects across the country, including the 119 MW Willogoleche Wind Farm and 46 MW Canunda Wind Farm.
+ENGIE is also expanding solar capacity through projects such as the 250 MW Goorambat East Solar Farm in Victoria, scheduled to supply the National Electricity Market from 2027, and strengthening battery infrastructure with full ownership of the 150 MW/150 MWh Hazelwood Battery Energy Storage System, Australia's first grid-scale battery built on a former coal plant site.